georgeAlexSimsTSI/OOP_Project/README.md

 + found out that I misunderstood the throw() statement in method decelerations, it is different to java
 + finished add methods
 + started work on select students and select professors
++ changed system to store everything in maps instead of vectors.
+This is to make checking for duplicate keys faster

 ** practice copy constructors as my attempt seems to break code **